An improved algorithm for the vertex cover $P_3$ problem on graphs of bounded treewidth: A randomized algorithm for the connected vertex cover problem

 \begin{thm} There exists a randomized algorithm that given an $n$-vertex graph $G=(V,E)$ with a tree decomposition of width $p$ solves Constrained $CVCP_3$ in $O(4^p\cdot pn^{6})$ time.
 The algorithm cannot give false positives and may give false negatives with probability at most 1/2. \end{thm}

-\pf We use the Cut\&Count technique \cite{cygan2} which can be applied to problems with certain connectivity requirements.
+\begin{proof} We use the Cut\&Count technique \cite{cygan2} which can be applied to problems with certain connectivity requirements.
 Let $\mathcal{F}\subseteq 2^V$ be a set of solutions of Constrained $CVCP_3$; we aim to decide whether it is empty.
-Cut\&Count is split in two parts: (1) The Cut part: Relax the connectivity requirement by considering the all possible solutions $\mathcal{R}\supseteq \mathcal{F}$.
+Cut\&Count is split in two parts: (1) The Cut part: Relax the connectivity requirement by considering the set $\mathcal{R}\supseteq \mathcal{F}$ of all $VCP_3$ sets containing $S$.
 Furthermore, consider the set $\mathcal{C}$ of pairs $(X,C)$ where $X\in \mathcal{R}$ and $C$ is a consistent cut of $F$; (2) The Count part: Compute $|\mathcal{C}|$ modulo 2 using a sub-procedure.
 Non-connected candidate solutions $X\in \mathcal{R}\setminus \mathcal{F}$ cancel since they are consistent with an even number of cuts.
 Connected candidates in $\mathcal{F}$ remain.

 {\bf The Cut part.}